This article is part of a series about top ways to create a good work environment visit the main article here.

 A possible increase in issues on your follow up or future surveys shows that you and all your employees are now in the room of trust.
 This is when you can start to get to the root of the major issues in your organization.

 It can take multiple surveys before the most reluctant or scared employee will answer honestly.

 How to get an employee engagement survey done?

-Naturally, you can do your own research and do it.
+- Naturally, you can do your own research with some great employee engagement survey resources from Amazon and do it.

-If you have an HR professional working for you then you can ask them to do it.
+- If you have an HR professional working for you then you can task them to do it.

-Please feel free to request a free consultation on our Contact page and we can help you get started!
+Please feel free to request a free consultation and we can help you get started!